 If you have received an unconditional offer from us and replied to accept, you can enrol online now.
 If you have a conditional offer you can enrol as soon as you have met the conditions.
-To view the progress of your application and upload additional documents go to the Birkbeck applicants portal.
+To view the progress of your application and upload additional documents go to the Birkbeck applicant portal.

 By enrolling early, you can prepare for your course by gaining early access to the Birkbeck Library and to Moodle (Birkbeck's online learning environment).

-You can check the timetable and class venue information for your modules by logging into your My Birkbeck profile and checking your teaching timetable.
+Indicative timetables can be found in programme handbooks (see below).
+Once the academic year has begun you can check the timetable and class venue information for your modules by logging into your My Birkbeck profile and checking your teaching timetable.
 Please be aware that by default the calendar shows classes for the next 7 days, however you can update the range of dates displayed to check classes in following weeks.
 Please remember that it is important to check your online timetable before every class as any changes in venue or class cancellations will be published here.

 You will need to use your student ID card to access the labs after 9pm, to access the library and to register your attendance in classes.
 Card readers are available in most Birkbeck classrooms to allow you to record class attendance by tapping your ID card.
 Locations without a card reader will use a paper register.
 You may also be expected to produce your student ID card to access any external teaching venues, and the ID card will also function as your library card.
 If you need to order a student card, this can be done through your My Birkbeck profile or you can visit the My Birkbeck Student Centre.